Academic Senate

 Section 3:

-Each Senator is encouraged to engage in discussions with Senate area constituents.
+Each Senator is expected to engage in discussions with Senate area constituents.
 Regular constituent meetings for the purpose of exploring academic issues, reporting on Senate actions, and nominating Senate and committee candidates are encouraged.

 1. At the beginning of each year, Senators elected to represent an area will meet and designate subdivisions within that area (if appropriate) and methods of contact for each department represented.
 It should be noted that Senators represent areas, not departments.
 This will help to ensure that each faculty member has one assigned member of the Senate as a contact.